-- Saint Francis Hospital and Medical Center/Trinity Health of New England
+- St. Francis Hospital/Trinity Health of New England

 Nurses are in high demand.
-The Bureau of Labor Statistics projects the need for 1.1 million new RNs by 2022.
-There will be far more RN jobs available by 2022 than any other profession.
+The Bureau of Labor Statistics projects 200,000 new job openings for registered nurses every year to 2030.
 In addition, more employers are requiring or strongly preferring nurses with a BSN degree.

 NUR 201 - Foundations of Nursing Practice - 6 credit(s)